hayatbiralem/tailsharing/README.md

 ## Maintenance

-You can [open an issue](https://github.com/hayatbiralem/tailsharing/issues) on the [Github repo](https://github.com/hayatbiralem/tailsharing) to give feedback.
+You can [open an issue](https://github.com/hayatbiralem/tailsharing/issues) to give feedback.

 ## Attributions